-The teen birth rate is at an all-time low.
+The teen birth rate is at an all-time low

 The teen birth rate has plummeted in recent decades.
 Separate data shows this has coincided with dramatic drops in the teen abortion rates.
+Nobody is totally sure why this is happening, but they do have a lot of theories about why its happening, which range from the show 16 and Pregnant setting a good example to getting lead out of the environment.

 Fewer teens are having unprotected sex